IBK Special Advisor to the President of the Kyokushin Budokai All-Round Fighting section and Examination Committee.

 Hanshi Marc has been training in martial arts for over fifty years.
-He began training in Wadoryu karate in 1973 in Pembroke, Wales, and was twice junior Welsh Champion.
+He began training in Wadoryu karate in 1973 in Pembroke, Wales and was twice junior Welsh Champion.
 He has fought in Knockdown Karate and represented his country fighting all over the world, including Russia, Denmark, Sweden, Spain, and Greece.
 Hanshi has won two AKA British titles and also won his category in Scotland’s first independent Knockdown Championships.
+In the 1980s, when kickboxing was in its infancy, Hanshi Marc fought in several bouts throughout the UK.
 In the early 90s, he was the first to introduce Ashihara karate ‘The Fighting Karate’ to Scotland.
 In 1993 he began ground-fighting, learning from Pancrase VHS videotapes (Catch Wrestling) sent from his friend Colin Whitehead in Japan and he is acknowledged to be one of the first teachers of MMA in Scotland.
 During this time he met Kaicho Bluming and his Kyokushin Budokai system and at last, Hanshi found the complete karate system he had been looking for.
 He has been a direct student of Kaicho since then.

-In 1992 Hanshi completed his 40-man full-contact fights and then a year later in 1993 completed his 50-man fights, one of the few to do 90 fights in two years.
+In 1992, Hanshi completed his 40-man full-contact fights and then a year later, in 1993, he completed his 50-man fights, one of the few to do 90 fights in two years.

 In 1998; at the age of 40 and just as he was completing his Master’s at Aberdeen University, Hanshi was asked by David McNally, the captain of the University Judo Club to compete on behalf of the University in the Scottish University Judo Championships at the Kelvin Hall Sports Arena in Glasgow.
 Somewhat dubiously Hanshi agreed (he only knew wrestling) and with a borrowed Judo gi entered on behalf of Aberdeen University, he won all his fights and brought home the only Judo gold medal for the University.